Autonomy-Network/frontend-live-challenge/README.md

 Send this transaction to the blockchain - this is the 1st and only transaction that the user sends In this case, `ethForCall` is the amount of ETH to send to `sendEthAtTime` and therefore is how much ETH we want to send to the recipient - so this is the amount inputted by the user in the UI.
 3. When the condition is met, a bot executes the request.
 The bot pays the gas fees with the ETH sent with the request in 2. and any excess ETH is returned to the user.
 The `recipient` receives the ETH in this transaction.
 This is the 2nd transaction sent to the blockchain, but is not sent by the user directly.

-A slightly more complicated example is, if Uniswap wanted to add limit orders to their DEX, they could create a wrapper contract that adds the condition 'if price is below x, revert'.
-The user would just click a limit order button, and the frontend would make a transaction to the Registry, calling `newReq`.
-An example of this can be seen in https://github.com/Autonomy-Network/AutoSwap-Diff/pull/1 It is live here: https://autoswap-mock-deployment.vercel.app/#/swap

 Generally to keep things as simple as possible, the parameters would be:
  - `target` would be equal to the Uniswap wrapper contract